hunterbeezley/newRelic/scripts and solutions/userDeleteOneMonth/README.md

 There are two folders for each version of these workflows: `userDeleteOneMonth-prod` & `userDeleteOneMonth-staging`.
 Follow one or both depending on needs.

-**Use Case for this two-script workflow**: When accidental user provisioning creates hundreds of duplicate user records for the same email address, making manual deletion impractical.
+**Use-Case for this two-script workflow**: When accidental user provisioning creates hundreds of duplicate user records for the same email address, making manual deletion impractical and tedious.
+The filtering is simply for if you want to delete _all but the most recent (eg. all users since X days ago) user-records_

 ---